 - Coenzyme Q10 and Ginkgo Biloba combined shows great promise.
 One study found that 64% of subjects experienced significant relief from symptoms after taking these supplements together.

-- Acylcarnitine is a substance that is important to energy production as well.
-Many fibromyalgia patients are deficient in this.
+- Acetyl L-Carnitine is a substance that is important to energy production as well.
+Many Fibromyalgia patients are deficient in this.
 Supplementation of 500-1000 mg. daily for 12 weeks has proven useful.

 - Essential Fatty Acids (EFA) are helpful too.
 Clean fish oil, flaxseed oil, and primrose oil are good sources for EFA’s.
 These fatty acids aid in producing series 1 and 3 prostaglandins which help reduce inflammation.
 Stay away from animal fats in the diet, as these spawn series 2 prostaglandins, which increase inflammation.